DEEPIKAKANNAN25/AWS_Project/README.md

 Serverless: No need for servers or infrastructure management.

-Global Reach: Content delivered via AWS edge locations for low latency.
+Global Reach (with CloudFront integration): S3 can be combined with CloudFront CDN for faster global delivery.

-Highly Available: 99.99% uptime SLA with global reach via AWS edge locations.
+Highly Available: 99.99% uptime.

 Customizable: Supports custom domains, HTTPS (via CloudFront), and more.